 Provide enforcement of mint and menthol flavors.

 Research suggests that teens are especially attracted to flavored e-cigarette products.
-In fact, nearly 70 percent of high schoolers who “vape” use flavors and they’re making their way into the hands of minors despite federal restrictions on sales to anyone under 18.
+In fact, 97 percent of kids who “vape” use flavors.
+They’re making their way into the hands of minors despite federal restrictions on sales to anyone under 18.
 While we support FDA in cracking down on manufacturers and retailers that are marketing and selling to youth to ensure their access to these products is limited, they’ve excluded menthol- and mint-flavors in their enforcement efforts.
 More than half of high schoolers that vape already use mint and menthol, according to FDA and CDC data, suggesting a strong potential for teens to switch to these flavors when others become less available.
 We shouldn’t allow that to happen.

 Support initiatives to raise the age of tobacco and e-cigarette purchases to 21.

 Despite the known risks, 3,200 young people try a cigarette for the first time every day, and many will go on to become long-term smokers.
 In fact, approximately 90 percent of adults who smoke daily report that they first used cigarettes before the age of 19.
 Research shows that by raising the purchase age to 21, tobacco use by teenagers and young adults can be delayed, maybe even prevented.
 And the age group that would benefit the most are those age 15 to 17 years.